Things To Do With Kids

 Swan Valley Cuddly Animal Farm

-Henley Brook
+128 John Street, Henley Brook

 Swan Valley Cuddly Animal FarmImage credit: Swan Valley Cuddly Animal Farm | Facebook

 Do I dream of stealing one of the teeny tiny tea cup pigs and making it my own?
 Yes.
 Do I wish I could permanently reside with those gorgeous fluffy little lambs?
 Sure.
 The selling point is in the title here.
 Keep cosy snuggling up to some of the most charming animals in town at Swan Valley Cuddly Animal Farm and watch your babes fall completely head over heels in love.
-Great for budding little vets, there's also free tractor rides, bouncy castles and merry-go-rounds (as well as a cafe for parents of course) to make the day extra special.
+Great for budding little vets, there are also free tractor rides, bouncy castles and merry-go-rounds (as well as a cafe for parents of course) to make the day extra special.

 Made To Be Messy